-Whether you have one single-family rental property or a few properties, it takes time to find good tenants and manage the property.
+Whether you have one single-family rental property or a few properties, finding good tenants and managing the property takes time.

 When you see this as a business, it is only a matter of time that you will want to scale up and grow your portfolio of excellent rental properties that cash flow after you learn the business.

 How to Get Started to Earn Residual Income Using Retirement Rental Properties in the US?